 Your page has a single conversion goal, and you want your visitors to be focused only on one action.
 That is why it is essential to avoid adding any internal or external links and not to mention other features or offers.
 You can also remove the navigation bar and exclude social buttons, or place them below the fold.

-Additionally, you can track website visitors and find out which element generate less engagement and optimize them.
+Additionally, you can track website visitors and find out which elements generate less engagement and optimize them.

-Your cool landing page animations are no exception to this, so make sure that they guide your visitors through the page and do not distract them from filling out the form, signing up to your newsletter or hitting the CTA button.
+Your cool landing page animations are no exception to this, so make sure that they guide your visitors through the page and use good UI/UX form practices that do not distract them from filling out the form, signing up to your newsletter, or hitting the CTA button.
 You may also add an exit intent pop-up that offers another reason to stay on the page: this can be a compelling offer or related content that will make them change their mind.
-You can do all this using a good email marketing platform with lead capturing features such as Moosend.
+You can do all this using a good email marketing platform with lead-capturing features such as Moosend.
 Check out this Moosend review to see how you can use it for creating a landing page with all the necessary forms and pop-ups.